Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 home distinguishing feature plants – selenium content in all parts.

-It is a powerful immunostimulant with:
+This is a powerful immunostimulant that has:

 Antibacterial;